LopezGroup-ICIQ/care/README.md

     </p>
 </div>

 CARE (*Catalysis Automated Reaction Evaluator*) is a tool for generating and manipulating chemical reaction networks (CRNs) for catalysis on transition metal surfaces.
-CARE is powered with GAME-Net-UQ, a graph neural network with uncertainty quantification (UQ) targeting the DFT energy of relaxed species and transition states.
+CARE is powered with [GAME-Net-UQ](https://github.com/LopezGroup-ICIQ/gamenet_uq), a graph neural network with uncertainty quantification targeting the DFT energy of relaxed species and transition states.

 ## Installation